Endgame (2015 film): Production

 The film was shot in Brownsville, Texas.

 Release

-The film wasn't released in theathers, however, the DVD and Blu-ray sales totaled at $111,100.
+The film wasn't released in theaters, however, the DVD and Blu-ray sales totaled at $111,100.

 Reception

 According to the review aggregator website Rotten Tomatoes, 50% of critics have given the film a positive review based on 8 reviews, with an average rating of 6.19/10.
 Matt Fagerholm of RogerEbert.com awarded the film one and a half stars.
 Sandie Angulo Chen of Common Sense Media awarded the film three stars out of five.
 Dann Gire of the Daily Herald awarded the film two stars.